codewars/docs/content/concepts/kata/translations.md

 ## Fixing existing translations

 Sometimes a kata needs to be fixed due to an issue, be it a bug in the reference solution, typos in the description or the lack of test coverage.
-Fixes and improvements to kata can be done in one of two ways:
+Fixes and improvements to approved translations can be done in one of two ways:

-- If a translation was created with translations panel, its most recent version can be forked, modified and published, which then goes through the usual translation review process and waits until another user approves it.
+- If a translation was created with translations panel, its most recent version can be forked, modified, and published.
+Afterwards it has to go through the usual translation review process and wait until another user approves it.
 However, translations created directly within the kata editor cannot be forked.
-- A translation may be modified directly within the kata editor.
-This method of fixing kata is discouraged unless absolutely necessary due to its drawbacks:
+- A translation may be modified directly with the kata editor.
+This method allows for immediate changes without waiting for approval, but it also has some drawbacks:
+  - it requires privileges which are available only to experienced users,
-  - it causes merge conflicts for modified snippets if someone publishes a fork of this translation sometime in the future,
+  - it invalidates existing forks, what may cause merge conflicts for modified snippets if someone publishes a fork of this translation sometime in the future,
   - direct edits are not subject to the review process and other users cannot verify the introduced changes.